 Feats of Strength Ideas

-- Red Hands – The hand slap game can result in some sore hands and hurt feelings but makes a good addition.
-One player extends hands with palms up, the second player places hands on top palms down.
+Red Hands – The hand slap game can result in some sore hands and hurt feelings but makes a good addition.
+One player extends their hands with palms up; the second player places their hands on top palms down.
 The player with hands palm up must hit the second player’s hands before she moves them away.